lunarphp/lunar/docs/src/getcandy/collections.md

 |`sku:desc`|Sorts using the sku descending|
 |`custom`|This will allow you to specify the order of each product manually|

-Depending on what you have as the sort time on the collection, GetCandy will automatically sort the products for you when you update the products.
+Depending on what you have as the sort time on the collection, Lunar will automatically sort the products for you when you update the products.